 These criminals are not interested in making an honest living.
 They are interested in taking what others have worked hard for.
-Sometimes what a poor man has takes many years to accumulate and therefore he deserves to enjoy the fruits of his labour.
+Sometimes a poor man’s possessions have taken many years to accumulate and therefore he deserves to enjoy the fruits of his labour.

-But have they ever considered what they have done to those who they rob?
-Among the many victims, of carjackings, for example, are taxi drivers.
+But have they ever considered what they have done to those whom they rob?
+Among the many victims of carjacking, for example, are taxi drivers.
 Most of these guys are working class individuals who are forced to work late hours just to make some money to take care of the bills and to take care of their families.

 Many of them have repayment plans for their vehicles.
 When these guys are carjacked what happens is that their whole life is turned upside down.
 The bank or credit agency still has to be paid and you can wail from now till doomsday about being robbed, you still have to pay back what you had borrowed.
-The bank may say sorry but what was borrowed still has to be paid.
+The bank may say there are sorry but they still have to be paid.

-There are individuals who work hard to buy a cell phone for their children or partners and then someone likes what they see and decides to deprive the beneficiary of the phone.
-They rob you of what you have.
+There are individuals who work hard to buy a cell phone for the children or their partners and then someone likes what they see and decides to deprive the beneficiary of the phone.
+They go up to you and rob you of what you have.
 There is nothing that is more humiliating than knowing that someone can simply take from you what you have spent years accumulating.
 How can this be right?

-These crimes whereby persons are deprived of their hard-earned property happen every day.
+These crimes whereby persons are deprived of their hard-earned property happens every day.